PeterHuynh123/Hair-Moggin/README.md

 # HAIR MOGGIN

 **FaceShape** is a web application that uses real-time camera input to detect a user's face shape and recommend suitable hairstyles/barbershop or salon.
-The web app initially will only work with male faces only.
+The web app initially will only provide men's hairstyles.

 ## Features